Fewdys/FewTags/README.md

-# tags
+# Tags/Ranks
-tags for a special something
+Tags/Ranks for a special something